cambridge-ceu/csd3/usage.md

 ```
 i.e., each chunk has 100 SNPs and chunks are combined manually.

-At the moment the command-line interface (CLI) has problems whose examples are as follows,
+3. The command-line interface (CLI)
 ```bash
 module load ceuadmin/phenoscanner
 phenoscanner --help